yasferr/PowerBI/README.md

 # Power BI Projects

-This folder contains my Power BI projects developed as part of my MSc in Artificial Intelligence at the University of Essex.

 The projects demonstrate my ability to work with data, transform and analyse datasets, create interactive dashboards, and communicate insights through data visualisation.

 ## Projects